ujkuo/ujkuo.github.io/content/_index.md

 I always gravitate towards these topics.
 I leverage methods from,
-thanks to my diverse background and divergent learning path, economics, statistics, and computer science to analyze these questions
+thanks to my diverse background and divergent learning path, economics, statistics, and computer science to analyze these questions.

 Luxury brands, the fashion industry, and the membership system are also parts of my daily musing.
 As a fan of brands, fashion, and hotels,